VernitaJ/mobile-SPA-application/README.md

 # First single page application created for mobile

-A simple demonstration of single-page application within React
+A simple demonstration of single-page application with React